Daryl Dawson: Post-judicial activities

 Dawson headed a Royal Commission into the 1998 explosion at a natural gas processing plant at Longford, which killed two people and crippled Victoria's energy supply for weeks.

 He occasionally adjudicates mooting competitions at the University of Melbourne.

 Honours

-In 1980, Dawson was made a Companion of the Order of the Bath (CB).
+In the 1980 Birthday Honours, Dawson was made a Companion of the Order of the Bath (CB).
 Dawson was knighted in 1982, becoming a Knight Commander of the Order of the British Empire (KBE), and known formally as Sir Daryl Dawson.
 In 1986, Dawson was made a Companion of the Order of Australia; at the time, Australia's highest civilian honour.
 In 2006, he was awarded a Doctor of Laws (honoris causa) from Monash University, with the University of Melbourne conferring the same award.